QiuQiuJing/Moon/_posts/2019-08-30-recommender-skin-care-part2.md

     df_feature.chemicals_unibi[i] = l
 {% endhighlight %}

-after trying both approaches, we find that unigram is more suitable for some features while a combination of unigram and bigram is better for others.
+After trying both approaches, we find that unigram is more suitable for some features while a combination of unigram and bigram is better for others.
 For example, *cleanliness* is better represented with the second approach.

 <figure>
   <a href="https://miro.medium.com/max/2676/1*BpZ9l5ilYqbCXxHwxElPlg.png"><img src="https://miro.medium.com/max/2676/1*BpZ9l5ilYqbCXxHwxElPlg.png"></a>